assarbad/ntobjx/README.rst

 license under which the Windows Template Library (WTL_) comes.
 That is owed to the fact that I am not a lawyer and therefore cannot judge how compatible that license is with other licenses.
 For example the MS-PL is *not* compatible with the GPL for all I know.
-Meaning that linking the WTL into a program under GPL is not possible.
+Meaning that linking the WTL into a program under GPL would not be possible.

 However, I am dual-licensing all of my source files under the MIT license *and* MS-PL.
 The resulting binary is released under the terms of the MS-PL, but the